omri3000/Moonactive-task/README.md

    cd ./api/
    npm i

-4. Start nodeJS server it will run on port 4000
+4. Start nodeJS server.
+It will run on port 4000

    npm start